This is an updated version of the memo posted in February. I welcome feedback.

 Allied organizations play an important role in the progressive movement.
 We need to grow independent political power to hold elected officials accountable, move public opinion on key issues, reach out beyond super-voters and activists, work with under-represented communities, engage people who don’t see voting as vehicle for change, and organize beyond one election cycle.

 Funding locally-led, field/grassroots driven organizations with leadership that is reflective of the New American Majority (people of color, young people, unmarried women) is crucial to long-term success nationally and in the states.
-Groups like State Voices, America Votes, the Bus Federation, Center for Popular Democracy, and others have multi-state affiliates and multi-issue strategies.
+Groups like State Voices, America Votes, the Alliance for Youth Action, Center for Popular Democracy, and others have multi-state affiliates and multi-issue strategies.

 Many of these groups participate in state “tables” – coordinating entities nationally and in key states that provide financial, technical, and other resources; help reduce duplication of efforts; work on state legislation; and focus on voter registration, education, and mobilization efforts.
 On the 501c3 side, State Voices is the national/state entity; on the 501c4/501c6 (labor)/527 side, America Votes plays that convening role.

 A group called Movement 2017 (known as Movement 2016 last year) helps direct funding to movement-building efforts and local efforts in all 50 states that are focused on voter engagement.
 They focus on groups (501c3, 501c4, PACs, SuperPACs, etc) that organize year-round on local and national issues with key constituencies.
 They curate the best groups doing the most impactful work in the most important places.

 One side does not fit all.
 Local organizations and local organizers know which strategies, messages, and issues play best in their communities.
 A campaign mantra is “Trust the field” and we, as outside activists and donors, need to trust the field.